PanuwitTT/7-Eleven/README.md

-The &-eleven code kata similar to Fizz Buzz.
+The 7-eleven code kata similar to Fizz Buzz.